 There is more to building, operating and growing a business than most new business owners realize.
 When a “doer” becomes a business owner, many find themselves in unfamiliar territory.
 Their skillsets and experience lie in the doing or production.
-In most cases they were known as the best in their area before they became an owner.
+In most cases they were known as the best in their field before they became an owner.
 Soon after becoming an owner they feel the weight of responsibility for the entire business.
 (5 Pillars of Business)

 - Assess – skillsets and values